Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Numerical Studies

-We are interested in the value of the portfolio in three months or $\tau=1/4$ year from now.
+We are interested in the value of the portfolio in $\tau=1/4$ year from now.
 The future portfolio value can be evaluated via nested simulation by first simulating the stock price at $\tau$, $S_\tau$, then computing the expected payoff of the stock at the maturity given $S_\tau$ by running inner replications.
 Here, the outer scenario is one-dimensional $\theta = S_\tau$, and $\mu(\theta)$ corresponds to the conditional expected payoff given $S_\tau$.
-From the Black-Scholes model, the outer scenarios are simulated under the real-world measure, i.e., $S_\tau|S_0 =S_0 e^{Z_\tau}$, where the rate of return $Z_\tau$, is distributed as $\mathcal{N}((\eta-\frac{1}{2}\sigma^2)\tau,\sigma^2 \tau)$.
+From the Black-Scholes model, the outer scenarios are simulated under the real-world measure, i.e., $S_\tau|S_0 =S_0 e^{Z_\tau}$, where the rate of return $Z_\tau$, is distributed as $\mathcal{N}((\eta-\frac{1}{2}\sigma^2)\tau, \sigma^2 \tau)$.
 Thus, $\theta = S_\tau$ has a log-normal distribution whose density function is shown in Figure~\ref{subfig:OutDist}.
-This lets us choose the outer scenarios for the experiment to be equally-spaced percentiles of the log-normal distribution instead of sampling from it.
+In this example, we choose $M$ equally-spaced quantiles of the log-normal distribution as the outer scenarios.